Mr. Box Office

-Mr. Box Office is an American sitcom that debuted in first-run syndication in the United States on September 22, 2012.
+Mr. Box Office is an American sitcom that debuted in first-run syndication on September 22, 2012.
 The show was created by Byron Allen and produced by his production company Entertainment Studios.

 Plot

 The series centers on movie star Marcus Jackson (Bill Bellamy), who ends up getting sentenced to community service after engaging in an altercation with a paparazzi, forcing Marcus to put his film career on hold.
 Due to the fact that he has a teacher's license (since he originally aspired to work as a teacher), the judge presiding in his case orders him to serve a six-month stint as a teacher for underprivileged high school kids in South Los Angeles.
 As a result, Marcus has to deal with his agent Bobby Gold (Jon Lovitz), constantly trying to get him back into film.
 However, he discovers that Marcus has decided to remain working at the school, and help improve his students.
 Marcus also deals with the mishaps of his best friends and roommates Tony (Tony T. Roberts) and Jamal (Alex Thomas).